TOILmodular/GARGLER/README.md

 ### IN:
 The input signals can come from any type of signal, audio or other CV sources.
 An internal feedback connection from the two shift registers via several CD4030 XOR gates is fed into each input, if no cable is plugged in.
-So the module does not depend on any input.
+So the module does not depend on any external input.
 The feedback logic is slightly different for each input in a way that the bits compared are derived from different shift register stages.

 ### CLOCK: